fbgabriana/fbgabriana.github.io/miniproject1/README.md

 # Mini Project 1 - Philippine Astronomy Magazine

+This is my first miniproject for the [KodeGo Web Developer Course](https://kodego.ph/courses/1) I am currently taking.

 **_Update_: I have finished the template for this project.**

 * [View the template](template/)